2016 Washington elections: Public Lands Commissioner

-General election
+Democrat Hilary Franz was elected, defeating Republican Steve McLaughlin with 53% of the vote.

 Superintendent of Public Instruction

 Incumbent Randy Dorn declined to run for a third term as Superintendent of Public Instruction.
 Nine candidates ran in the nonpartisan election.
 Erin Jones and Chris Reykdal finished as top two and advanced to the general election.
 In a close race, Reykdal edged out Jones by one point.
 Jones conceded the election on November 22.